AdaCore/gnatstudio/docs/users_guide/debugging.rst

 load any file to debug, by using the menu :menuselection:`Debug --> Debug --> Load File...`

-Note that you first need to build your executable with debug information (`-g` switch), either explicitly as part of your project properties, or via the `Debug` build mode (see :ref:`The_Build_Mode` for more details).
+You first need to build your executable with debug information (`-g` switch), either explicitly as part of your project properties or via the `Debug` build mode (see :ref:`The_Build_Mode` for more details).

-Note that you can create multiple debuggers by using the :menuselection:`Debug --> Initialize` menu several times: this will create a new debugger each time.
+You can create multiple debuggers by using the :menuselection:`Debug --> Initialize` menu several times: this will create a new debugger each time.
-All the debugger-related actions (e.g. stepping, running) are performed on the current debugger, which is represented by the current debugger console.
+All debugger-related actions (e.g. stepping, running) are performed on the current debugger, which is represented by the current debugger console.
 To switch between debuggers, simply select its corresponding console.

-After the debugger has been initialized, you have access to two new windows: the data window (in the top of the working area), and the debugger console (in a new page, after the :guilabel:`Messages` and :guilabel:`Shell` windows).
-All the menus under :menuselection:`Debugger` are now also accessible, and you also have access to additional contextual menus, in particular in the source editor where it is possible to easily display variables, set breakpoints, and get automatic display (via tooltips) of object values.
+After the debugger has been initialized, you have access to two new
+windows: the data window (in the top of the working area), and the debugger console (in a new page, after the :guilabel:`Messages` and :guilabel:`Shell` windows).
+All the menus under :menuselection:`Debugger` are now also accessible and you also have access to additional contextual menus, in particular in the source editor where it is possible to easily display variables, set breakpoints, and get automatic display (via tooltips) of object values.

 .. index:: menu; debug --> terminate
 .. index:: menu; debug --> terminate current

-When you want to quit the debugger without quitting GPS, go to the menu :menuselection:`Debug --> Terminate Current`, that will terminate your current debug session, or the menu :menuselection:`Debug --> Terminate` that will terminate all your debug sessions at once.
+When you want to exit the debugger without quitting GPS, go to the menu :menuselection:`Debug --> Terminate Current`, which will terminate your current debug session, or the menu :menuselection:`Debug --> Terminate` which will terminate all your current debug sessions.